BenWiederhake/ohno/README.md

 ## Seriously.
 What?!

 Of course all of this isn't to be taken too seriously.
 Obviously ohno isn't *truly* compiled, as it uses an interpreter.
+But it could be.
+Shoot me a PR that compiles ohno into actual assembly, probably using LLVM? :D

 Ohno is intended to rival Belunge in difficulty, as now the "hashing" isn't some home-made algorithm that may or may not have nice